CPSDisplay/cpsdisplay/README.md

 # License

 Do what you want with this mod, it's under MIT license, fork it, use it into a modpack, use it for your minecraft client, sell it without any modification (that's a joke, you aren't allowed to sell mods), i don't care about it, i just do this mod for me because i don't found any mod i want like this and because i like programing in my free time

+# Build

+for linux users:
+    i'm on linux too, so i made sh files to make my life easier, i you want to run client for minecraft 1.8, you have to do `./launch_client.sh 1.8` same to run server and build the mod

+for windows users:
+    1. runClient: `gradlew --build-file build.gradle.1.8 runClient`
+    2. runServer: `gradlew --build-file build.gradle.1.8 runClient`
+    3. runBuild: `gradlew --build-file build.gradle.1.8 runClient`